bbauska/meta-react-basics/README.md

   - You'll gain experience with the following tools and software:

-    - React.js
+    - React.js,

-    - JSX
+    - JSX,

-    - React
+    - React,

-    - HTML, CSS and JavaScript
+    - HTML, CSS and JavaScript,

     - VSCode (or other, BETTER, editors with less bullshit), like notepad++,